 Loch Ness is best known for alleged sightings of the Loch Ness Monster, affectionately referred to as “Nessie”.
 The Loch Ness Monster is possibly a mythical creature, which dwells in the Loch.
 There have been occasional sightings by both locals and passers-by.
-There is a remote possibility of a group of survivors of the long-extinct plesiosaurs (which lived up to around 65-million years ago).
+There is a remote possibility that a group of survivors of the long-extinct plesiosaurs (which lived up to around 65-million years ago) habitate the loch.

 Connected Rivers and Lochs

 The Loch is connected at the southern end by the River Oich and a section of the Caledonian Canal to Loch Oich.
 At the northern end, there is the Bona Narrows which opens out into Loch Dochfour.
 This feeds the River Ness and a further section of canal to Inverness.
 It is one of a series of interconnected, murky bodies of water in Scotland.
 The water visibility is exceptionally low in Loch Ness due to a high peat content in the surrounding soil.

 Loch Ness is the second largest Scottish loch with a surface area of 56km2 (22 square miles) after Loch Lomond.
 Thanks to its great depth, it is the largest by volume in the British Isles.
 The deepest point of Loch Ness is 230 metres.
 It is the second deepest loch in Scotland after Loch Morar.
 Loch Ness contains more fresh water than all the lakes in England and Wales combined.

 A complete circuit of Loch Ness is an approximate distance of 70-miles.
 The A82 road which runs along the western bank of Loch Ness offers stunning views of the loch all along the route.
 Rugged hills climb steeply from the loch’s dark waters.
 There are many parking places along the road where vehicles can be parked and the beauty of the surroundings savoured.
 There are some less used roads on the eastern side of the loch.